 Founder's Message to Students

-As the Founder of The Diversity Think Tank, the message I have for students and young activists reading this is that no job or friendship is worth wrecking one's dignity and soul—you are here on earth to be good, conscientious souls with generous spirits.
-Embrace and practice the deeper principles of Love, Tikkun Olam, and Prayer as I have for 25 years, and you will make truthful decisions effortlessly, no matter how complicated or disappointing they may be to others.
+As the co-founder of The Diversity Think Tank, the message I have for students and young activists reading this is simple: no job or friendship is worth compromising your dignity or soul.
+You are here on earth to be good, conscientious souls with generous spirits.
+Embrace and practice the deeper principles of Love, Tikkun Olam, and Prayer—as I have for 25 years—and you will make truthful decisions effortlessly, no matter how complicated or disappointing they may be to others.

-Remember, "Diversity" is not solely defined by what Democrats design and dictate it to be.
-True diversity includes freedom of speech, especially for Black-Americans and all others, to exercise their First Amendment right to speak out courageously.
-This includes the ability to hold Democrats accountable for failed public education policy, failed public health policy, and institutionalized liberal racism that perpetuate generational poverty in especially Black -American and marginalized communities.
+Remember, “diversity” is not what liberals or Democrats define, design, or dictate it to be.
+True diversity includes the freedom of speech—especially for Black Americans and all others—to exercise their First Amendment right to speak out with courage.
+This means having the freedom to hold Democrats accountable for failed public education policies, failed public health strategies, and institutionalized liberal racism that perpetuates generational poverty, particularly in Black American and other marginalized communities.
+Peace & Blessings.

 Why Black Lives Matter

-Yes, White friends, agreed: ALL lives do matter.
-However, because of White America’s historical and persistent racism, precious Black lives have been targeted and extinguished for centuries with impunity.
-‘Color-blindness’ has been invoked in an attempt to erase the facts, extent, and consequences of racially-based harm.
-That is why we demand and cry out in this vale of tears, BLACK LIVES MATTER!
+Yes, White brothers and sisters—agreed: ALL LIVES DO MATTER.
+However, because of White America’s historical and persistent racism—especially during the Jim Crow era in Democratic states, precious Black lives have been targeted and extinguished for centuries—with near impunity.
+“Color-blindness” has too often been invoked as a rhetorical shield to erase the facts, the extent, and the consequences of racially motivated harm.
+That is why we cry out, even in this vale of tears: BLACK LIVES MATTER.

-As a nation, we must accept that precious Black lives have been snuffed out with reckless cruelty, sometimes showing no sign of abatement.
-There is a deep debt of humanity and justice owed to Black Americans, and that is our central focus when we demand loudly that BLACK LIVES MATTER!
+As a nation, we must face the truth: Black lives have been—and still are—snuffed out with reckless cruelty.
+This is not abstract.
+It is not over.
+It is a crisis with deep moral consequences.
+A profound debt of justice and humanity is owed to Black Americans.
+And that is our central focus when we declare, loudly and unapologetically: BLACK LIVES MATTER.